Al Sahariar

 Later in his life he moved to New Zealand and represented Hawke's Bay in the Hawke Cup.
 He returned to Bangladesh to play for Cricket Coaching School in the Dhaka Premier Division limited-overs competition in 2011–12.
-Al Sahariar moved into New Zealand with his wife (Pinky Mahjabin Sahariar), three-year-old son (Sameer Al Sahariar), and was expecting a daughter to join their family later that year (Naisa Simran Sahariar).
+Al Sahariar moved into New Zealand with his wife (Pinky Mahjabin), three-year-old son (Sameer Al Sahariar), and was expecting a daughter to join their family later that year (Naisa Simran Sahariar).